 Yes, churros in the morning, churros in the afternoon, churros at night (if not, the famous Chocolatería San Ginés wouldn’t be open 24 hours!).
-Like breakfast, it is more common on Sundays, but it is usual to see some Madrilenian eating churros in the morning also during the week, when they decide to have breakfast outside, and end up in the typical Spanish cafe that has churros trays at the bar.
+Like breakfast, it’s most common on Sundays, but it’s usual to see some Madrilenian eating churros in the morning during the week as well, when they decide to have breakfast outside, and end up in a typical Spanish cafe that has churros trays at the bar.

-It is the second most popular drink at breakfast, after coffee.
-Its consumption is more usual with sweet breakfasts (being present in 82.6% of these), but it is also consumed with salty ones (in 78.6%).
-It is common for coffee shops to sell cocoa powder for the milk, another of the favorite drinks to have a sweet breakfast!
+It’s the second most popular drink at breakfast, after coffee.
+Its consumption is more usual with sweet breakfasts (being present in 82.6% of these), but it’s also consumed with salty ones (in 78.6%).
+It’s common for coffee shops to sell cocoa powder for the milk, another of the favorite drinks to have with a sweet breakfast!

 Bread with cold meats and sausages

 According to the study that we mentioned, one out of every five breakfasts that are made at home are salted and the cold meats and sausages are present in 4.7% of these.
-Cooked ham is one of the favorites, but people choose cow’s cheeses as well as are the softest and creamiest, and tender sheep’s cheeses.
-Do not forget the jamon serrano, one of the favorites to accompany the bread!
+Cooked ham is one of the favorites, but people choose cow’s cheeses as well as are the softest, creamiest, and tender sheep’s cheeses.
+Don’t forget the jamon serrano, one of the favorites to accompany the bread!

 Toast with olive oil